Ed1123/100-days-of-code/r3-log.md

 **Thoughts:** Life is going up and down and it is a constant fight to keep it balance.
 It is very hard sometimes, but I'm still here.
 I thing is how life is supposed to be.
 Feeling fine.

+### Day 17: August 22, 2020 (Playing with more MIT classes)

+**Today's Progress**: Watching more classes and trying to start solving the coding problem of bidirectional Dijkstra.

+**Thoughts:** A very tiring and productive day.
+Feeling good.